JohnGlassmyer/UltimaHacks/README.md

 The Java project, UltimaPatcher, requires Java 1.9 or higher to compile and uses the Apache Maven build system.

+Each game with patches applied is fully playable in DOSBox and most likely on original (386/486) hardware as well (though I haven't had a chance to test the patches on original hardware).

 ## Ultima VII: The Black Gate
 Changes focus on improving usability - allowing the player to do things more easily or more directly - and on adding keyboard control to what was